silverstripe-archive/silverstripe-sphinx/docs/sphinx.md

 ## Parameters of the Constructor

 * excludeByDefault (default false) When false, all properties on sub-classes are automatically indexed, and all non-string fields are made filterable.
-This gives maximum searchability with the cost of potentially increasing the number of indices.
+This gives maximum searchability with the cost of potentially increasing the number of indices, and increasing the emory footprint of searchd.
 If this is set to true, fields in subclasses are excluded from indexing unless the sub-class specifically defines $searchFields, $filterFields. e.g. `static $extensions = array('SphinxSearchable(true)'); // disable automatic inclusion of all subclass fields`

 # Managing Larger Configurations